maumercado/codigo.sh/src/routes/blog/posts/failing-successfully.md

 ### Throw early, throw fast!

-As developers, it becomes second nature to attempt to handle errors in an application, especially if it is user-facing since we want our users to have a smooth experience.
-However, it is hard to account for all cases that might arise when using such an interface.
+As developers, it becomes second nature to attempt to handle most errors in an application, which might lead the creation of interfaces that simply do not fail (error hiding), which leads to longer and harder to debug code when used by other developers.

-When building APIs or full-blown applications, it is also essential to recognize that there are errors beyond our control and that sometimes erroring becomes crucial.

-Unnecessary error handling can lead to more lines of code than initially required, which, by extension, can lead to more errors.

 Let's see an example.